 Essentially, adding granulated sugar to the outside of the dough dries out the outer layer of dough before the interior of the dough can set.
 That means, when the cookies bake, they will rise and "crack" in spots from pulling apart that outer layer of dried dough.
 Ultimately, this leads to that desirable crinkly cookie texture we are going for here!

-Once they’re done baking, these lemon cookies come out relatively fluffy.
-They will naturally deflate while cooling which is why it’s important to let them rest of the pan.
+Once they're done baking, these cookies come out relatively fluffy.
+They will naturally deflate while cooling which is why it's important to let them rest on the pan.
 However, to get a better texture, gently bang the pan of warm cookies on the counter a few times after baking.

 Substitutions & FAQ:

 Can I make these cookies refined sugar-free?